 These maps show the percentage of the population per region experiencing water scarcity, based on the water available (precipitation minus evapotranspiration) per person per year (<1000 m3/person/year).
 Water scarcity indicates that a population depends on water resources from outside their immediate region (~85 km2).
-Specifically, areas with high concentrations of people (west of Gambia River) are dependent on outside water resources.
-With climate change and population growth, more people will be exposed to water scarcity in absolute numbers but not much will change in relative terms.
-Both in future and present climates, the three downstream regions are the most affected, in line with population concentration.
+Specifically, areas with high concentrations of people are dependent on outside water resources (primarily around Abidjan Yamoussoukro).
+With climate change, the proportion of the population dependent on water from elsewhere in the Lacs and Lagunas provinces will increase.